RD500/Tuneify/README.md

 - **Playlists**: Play your favorite songs from the playlist.
 - **Play/Pause**: Toggle between play and pause with a single click.
-- **Seekbar**: Track and adjust the song progress with an interactive seekbar.
+- **Seekbar**: Track and adjust the song progress with an interactive seekbar.i

 - **Song Controls**: Navigate between songs using next and previous buttons.
 - **Song Display**: Displays song name and cover art.
-- **Responsive Design**: Works seamlessly across different devices.
+- **Responsive Design**: Works seamlessly across different devices.k ko kooko k kookoo kookoo ko k

 ## Technologies Used